iotaledger/iota-wiki/internal/learn/the-community/how-to-support.md

 description: This page shows a list of ways to suport the vision
 ---

-# How can you support the vision?
+# How Can You Support the Vision?

 As ecosystem members there are different ways to support the vision.